Vyral/base-template/_posts/2020-04-29-q-are-home-prices-falling.md

 I believe St. George will come out of this better and more beautiful than ever! #stgeorgestrong

+If you’d like to get a quick look at what your home may be worth visit <a href="http://www.stgeorgehomesearching.com/values" target="_blank">http://www.stgeorgehomesearching.com/values.</a>

 If you have questions about your house or its value, grab 30 minutes to “ask me anything” right <a href="http://www.soldinstgeorge.com/virtual/" target="_blank">here.</a> A great way to dispel some anxiety about your next housing move, even if it’s 6-12 months from now, is to game plan it now, totally obligation-free.

 We're wishing you a safe 2020\!